fiddep/deep-array-transform/README.md

 ## Motivation

-This is a tool used for recursivly transforming json structures.
+This is a tool used for recursively transforming json structures.
 More specifically transform arrays to key->value objects.

 ## Installation